PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstanding 1.md

 Desk research is a cost-effective and efficient way to gather information about a product or market, but it is important to remember that it has its limitations, as the data may not be current or may not represent the whole market.
 Therefore, it should be combined with primary research methods (such as surveys, interviews, or focus groups) to gain a more complete understanding of the market and customers.

+Once you conducted this research, you will be able to come up with an overall idea for your product and then improve it by going a bit deeper into the target audience and their needs.

 ## Target audience analysis

 After you understand the overall needs and wants of your market, you need to dive a bit deeper to create a product that delivers value to customers.
 For this purpose, a company must identify the specific group of customers it aims to serve.
 This group, known as the target market, is the consumer profile that the product is designed for.
 It is crucial to identify the target market early in the product development process so that the product concept can be tailored to meet the needs of that specific group.
 The process of identifying a target market involves two steps: segmenting the market and targeting a specific group within that market.
 This will be the focus of the second section of today's independent study materials.